kristof9851/dockerised-nodejs-skeleton-project/README.md

 ### How to install
 - Download and install Docker for Windows: https://www.docker.com/products/docker#/windows
 - Once Docker is installed, make sure you go to `Settings > Shared Drives` and share the drive on which you will be running the project
+- Inside the project's folder, run: `install.bat`

+### How to develop
-- Go inside the project's folder, and run: `run.bat` in Windows Powershell
+- Inside the project's folder, run: `run.bat`
 - When you visit http://localhost in your browser, you should see: `"it is aliiiive"`

-### How to develop
 - Edit the source code
-- Type in `rs` into the Powershell console (to reload the running server, which was automatically started by `nodemon`)
+- Type in `rs` into the console where you ran `run.bat` (this reloads the running server, which was automatically started by `nodemon`)
-- Refresh the browser
+- Refresh the browser to see the change